Wegmans: Operations

 Wegmans is ranked 29th on the Supermarket News list of the Top 75 North American Food Retailers based on sales volume.
-In 2009 Stores Magazine showed it to be the 74th-largest retailer in the United States with estimated revenues of $4.67 billion.
+In 2009, Stores Magazine showed it to be the 74th-largest retailer in the United States with estimated revenues of $4.67 billion.
 As of 2006, it was the 66th largest privately held company, as determined by Forbes.
 On Forbes's 2005 list, Wegmans ranked 54th.

 Most of Wegmans' newer stores are of the superstore or megamarket type, with a large area, a variety of foods aimed at an upscale clientele, and, in many stores, Market Café in-store dining areas.
-From 2002 to 2009, Wegmans owned and operated Tastings, a full-service restaurant at its Pittsford, New York store.
-Tastings was replaced with The Food Bar, a "seafood shack"-styled restaurant in the same space; and later with The Burger Bar, serving hamburgers.
+From 2002 to 2009, Wegmans owned and operated Tastings, a full-service restaurant at its Pittsford, New York, store.
+Tastings was replaced by The Food Bar, a "seafood shack"-styled restaurant in the same space; and later by The Burger Bar, serving hamburgers.
 Along with the Burger Bar, Wegmans offers many other food options.
 This includes a Sub Shop, Sushi Bar, Pizza Shop, and a Salad Bar – all of which offer quick, prepackaged items for one's convenience.
 Next Door by Wegmans, a stand-alone restaurant operated by Wegmans, opened across the street from the Pittsford store in 2009.

-In January 2007, Wegmans announced two business ventures: (1) opening a 19000 sqft liquor store in Pittsford (adding to its two existing wine centers, in Virginia and New Jersey); and (2) the creation of a $28 million Culinary Innovation Center in Chili, New York, a corporate research and development facility, including a new central kitchen, replacing some of the operations at its meat center.
+In January 2007, Wegmans announced two business ventures: (1) opening a 19000 sqft liquor store in Pittsford (adding to its two existing wine centers, in Virginia and New Jersey); and (2) the creation of a $28 million Culinary Innovation Center in Chili, New York, a corporate research-and-development facility, including a new central kitchen, replacing some of the operations at its meat center.
 The liquor store opened in April 2008 as Century Pittsford Wines.
 The store is 45000 sqft.
-This business model has been replicated at three other New York Wegmans locations, in Buffalo, DeWitt and Johnson City.
-Ownership of each liquor store is held by a different member of the Wegman family due to New York State regulations prohibiting individuals or corporations from owning multiple liquor stores.
+This business model has been replicated at three other New York Wegmans locations: in Buffalo, DeWitt, and Johnson City.
+Ownership of each liquor store is held by a different member of the Wegman family, due to New York State regulations prohibiting individuals or corporations from owning multiple liquor stores.